LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 - implement micro-batching
 - control failures and retry
-- you can scale horizontally to increase the throughput
+- scale horizontally to increase throughput
 - you can request to execute the agents on more powerful machines (e.g. with GPUs or more memory)

 All of the feature can be tuned indepenently for each agent in the pipeline.